kosto5o/Open-Xml-PowerTools/OpenDocx/README.md

  With Visual Studio:

-- Open `OpenXmlPowerTools.sln` in Visual Studio
+- Open `OpenDocx.sln` in Visual Studio
 - Rebuild the project
 - Build the solution.
 To validate the build, open the Test Explorer.
 Click Run All.
 - To run an example, set the example as the startup project, and press F5.

 With .NET CLI toolchain:

-- Run `dotnet build OpenXmlPowerTools.sln`
+- Run `dotnet build OpenDocx.sln`

 Change Log
 ==========